 There are no fees charged on FXMasterBot and the demo account provides a good introduction for beginners.

 - Master and Expert accounts require $500 minimum deposit

 Attracts a lot of cryptocurrency and FX traders.
-Signals and alerts are sent direct to your email or phone with an entry price level and chose to execute from one of the listed brokers, such as eToro, capital.com and Avatrade.
+Signals and alerts are sent directly to your email or phone with an entry price level and chose to execute from one of the listed brokers, such as eToro, capital.com, and Avatrade.

-A full array of technical analysis metrics can be plugged into the algos, from Fibonnacci retracements to Bollinger bands and moving averages
+A full array of technical analysis metrics can be plugged into the algos, from Fibonacci retracements to Bollinger bands and moving averages

 Without paying anything at all, customers can receive three signals for free each week.

 There is also a Telegram chat group that is free to join but the reliability of the signals and alerts is such that you will be pushed to paying for the premium service.

 Learn2Trade is regulated by the UK Financial Conduct Authority.

 Claimed win rate 82% with average monthly gains of between 30-40%.

 - Value for money, with premium starting at $35 a month